 Featherlight Scones are light and packed with cinnamon.
 Cinnamon is a traditional fall spice and fragrance and I have added extra to this great recipe I found about 10 years ago.
 Cinnamon has been a favorite of our families for as long as I can remember.

-Jim remembers his mother making the extra pie crust dough into little cinnamon roles and we both remember our mothers making cinnamon apple sauce.
+Jim remembers his mother making the extra pie crust dough into little cinnamon rolls and we both remember our mothers making cinnamon applesauce.
 Both Jim and I have memories from childhood of treats flavored with cinnamon.
 Cinnamon is especially a favorite of Joey and he likes most any dish that is flavored with cinnamon.

 When Joey was about four or five I found the featherlight light cinnamon scone recipe it has a touch of vanilla and I have modified it to be our favorite Cinnamon Scone.
 While the flavor and texture are light, the calorie count is not.
 However, This is a great dish for a special treat, for the beginning of fall, and for a party.

 As the name says they are feather light and do take a little time to make but I well worth the effort.
 You will love these scones and they will not last a day on the kitchen counter.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 - When I am getting my supplies I put the Butter in the freezer to make sure it is really cold.

 - Use one bowl for the dry ingredients and one smaller for the wet ingredients.